dotnet/arcade/Documentation/ArcadeSdk.md

     <PackageLicenseExpression>MIT</PackageLicenseExpression>

     <!--
-      Specify an id of the key used in strong names of assemblies built from this repo.
+      Specify an id of the key used to generate strong names of assemblies built from this repo.
     -->
     <StrongNameKeyId>Microsoft</StrongNameKeyId>
   </PropertyGroup>